plone/training/docs/volto_customization/voltosettings.md

 You can not only change but also extend Volto here by extending existing configuration options or adding new ones.

 For example here you add new blocks, cusomize existing blocks or configure what view/template is used for viewing a certain content-type.
+Here are the most useful volto settings which we have for a typical volto project.